Structural audit of high-rises in Noida approved | Science-Environment

 - India

-In the cases of two to five years period, the authority will inform the Real Estate Regulatory Authority (RERA) to get the action taken by the builder to rectify the deficiencies found after getting the audit done by the empaneled agency, it added.
-PTI KIS SRY SRY
+In the cases of two to five years period, the authority will inform the Real Estate Regulatory Authority (RERA) to get the action taken by the builder to rectify the deficiencies found after getting the audit done by the empanelled agency, it added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)